-The SUM Function
+The IF Function in Excel

 ‘IF’ is a logical function that allows for two (or more) possible outcomes.
 It is used to check the condition of a returned value and provide one value for a TRUE condition and another value for a FALSE condition.

 Let’s have a look at a basic Excel IF function in operation:

 Displayed in the example below, is the monthly sales figures of 9 sale agents working at Alpheius Global Enterprises.
 They were given a target of $34,000 and anyone who has achieved that target will be given a commission of 5% on their sales.

 In this example, we can use the IF Function to see which employees have reached their monthly sales targets.

 If the IF function is TRUE then those employees who have met their monthly sales targets will be awarded 5% commission.